shove70/async/README.md

 # A cross-platform event loop library of asynchroneous network sockets.

 This is a simple wrapper of network library, D language implementation.
 Its encapsulation is simple and clear, and is very suitable for reading and reference.
-Though very small, its performance is pretty good.
+Though very small, its performance is pretty good, It's a real full duplex mode.

 ### Support platform: